-8. In the Add/Edit cost item markup definition dialog, complete the following, and click Save:
+8. In the Add/Edit cost item markup definition dialog, complete the following, and select Save:

 Field Description Markup type Select one of the following: Markup - Apply markup amounts based on percentage and/or a fixed amount.
 Multiplier - Apply markup amounts using a multiplying factor.
 Name Enter a name or title for the definition.
 Description Enter the details for the definition.
 Markup/Multiplier factor Enter the percentage or multiplier markup to apply to the cost items, NDC codes, or supply codes.
 Code type Select the code type in which to apply the markup.
 Activate?
-Do one of the following: To activate the definition for cost model processing, click the toggle to Yes.
-To deactivate the definition so that it is not processed with the cost model, click the toggle to No. NOTE: When you create a new definition, the system activates it by default.
+Do one of the following: To activate the definition for cost model processing, toggle to Yes.
+To deactivate the definition so that it is not processed with the cost model,toggle to No. NOTE: When you create a new definition, the system activates it by default.
 Fixed amount Enter an amount to add in addition to the percentage or multiplier markup.
 This step is optional.
 Add a filter In this section, add or select a code type, department, and cost item filter.
-For instructions, see "Using the Filter Wizard" in the online help.

 - 9. If you are creating a new model, the next step is to define charge tier markups.
-Click Next in the bottom right corner of the page or click the Charge tier markup tab at the top of the page. - 10.
-If you are modifying an existing cost model, you can continue making changes to other parts of the model or go directly to processing the cost model if this is your only change.
+Select Next, or select the Charge tier markup tab at the top of the page. - 10.
+If you are modifying an existing cost model, you can continue making changes to other parts of the model, or go directly to processing the cost model if this is your only change.